 Ginger Pye by Eleanor Estes.
 My son loved this classic book about a boy who saves up for a puppy (one whole dollar!).
 Once Ginger Pye is part of the family, he mysteriously disappears and the kids are convinced he’s been stolen.
 The whole neighborhood gets in on the action to look for him.
 A classic, heartwarming tale.

-Bless the Mouse by Lois Lowry is a lovely short chapter book about a group of mice who live in Saint Bartholemew’s church.
+Bless this Mouse by Lois Lowry is a lovely short chapter book about a group of mice who live in Saint Bartholemew’s church.
 Mouse Mistress Hildegarde looks after her community of furry friends, making sure they stay out of sight.
 When one of the mice is spotted, the mice must come up with a clever plan to thwart the extermination attempt, and all on the eve of the Feast of Saint Francis.
 My 7 year old and I enjoyed this funny and touching story which has a wonderful, old-fashioned and classic flavor.

 Escape from Baxters’ Barn by Rebecca Bond.
 An eclectic group of farm animals must escape a barn before it is burnt down because the down-on-their-luck farmers want the insurance money.
 The animals work together to come up with a plan to escape.
 We especially enjoyed all the personalities of the animals, and for a drama queen like me, the book provides a lot of material for funny voices!